-Jessica Lachenal is a writer, editor, and immersive experience designer based in Oakland, California.
+Jessica Lachenal is a writer, editor, and immersive experience designer based in Portland, Oregon.
 She works primarily with the written word, devising and developing narratives for story-focused art installations and immersive experiences.

 Previously, she was an Associate Editor at SFist.com, where she covered local news in and around the San Francisco Bay Area.
 Before that, she was an Assistant Editor at The Mary Sue, where she wrote about the intersection of pop culture and feminism.
 There, she wrote about the roles women play in shaping pop culture, including (but not limited to): comics, movies, video games, television, and more.
 She also managed TMS’ wonderful base of contributors and freelancers.

 By night, she works as an experience designer, and is a member of several Bay Area art collectives, including the Living Room Collective and the Elsewhere Philatelic Society.
 As a member of each of these groups, she’s helped devise, develop, and facilitate various art installations throughout the San Francisco Bay Area.